 Regardless of the type of anaesthesia, equipment monitors your heart rate and other vital signs.
 Monitoring reduces the risk of complications.

 The most common complication is nausea or vomiting.
 Making your anaesthetist aware of any concerns prior to your surgery is important.
-Medication can be administered to reduce this risk.
-Before any surgery you will be required to complete information about yourself and your medical history.
+Administering medication reduces this risk.
+Before any surgery, you will be required to complete information about yourself and your medical history.

-Depending on your surgery and the type of anaesthetic being used you may be asked to restrict food and drink intake for a specific period before the procedure.
-In the case of general anaesthesia, this is typically 6 hours.
+Depending on your surgery and the type of anaesthetic, you may be asked you to fast (restrict food and drink intake for a specific period) before the procedure.
+In the case of general anaesthesia, this is at least 6 hours.

 Recovery from Plastic Surgery Anaesthetic

 Local anaesthetic requires no recovery time.
-Recovery after sedation or general anaesthetic can take one to six hours.
-If you are being admitted overnight, the hospital and its staff will attend to all your needs and safety following your anaesthetic.
-If you are having a day only procedure, you will only be discharged after the hospital medical and nursing staff are sure you are recovered safely for discharge.
-It is a requirement, however, that you be escorted home by an accompanying person and that you have a carer staying with you overnight following your surgery.
+Recovery after sedation or general anaesthetic can take up to 24 hrs.
+The hospital and its staff will attend to all your needs and safety following your anaesthetic if you are staying overnight.
+Hospital medical and nursing staff will discharge you following a day only procedure if they are happy with your recovery.
+An accompanying person must escort you home and you must have a carer staying with you overnight following your surgery.